Master Embroidery: Essential Tutorials for Beginners to Advanced

 Issue Solution

-Misaligned Design Calibrate sensors or reposition hoop
+Misaligned Design Calibrate sensors or reposition the hoop

 Creative Applications